Climate Piloting Program

 • Collect data in a real-world environment while also engaging with funders, investors, and prospective customers.

-• Apply to the annual Climate Solutions Challenge: Win a $10,000 prize and access to supplemental grants generally not to exceed $20,000 to support project design and deployment.
-All program funding is non-dilutive and grant amounts will be based on demonstrated need.
-Selected teams can access opportunities with the Trust’s network of climate partners, including the New York Climate Exchange, regulatory agencies, and content area experts such as Closed Loop Partners.
-Applications for the 2025 Climate Solutions Challenge (Circular Economy) were due on December 5, 2024.
+• Apply to the 2026 Climate Solutions Challenge: Adaptation by January 21 - Win a $10,000 prize and access to supplemental grants generally not to exceed $20,000 to support project design and deployment.
+Selected teams can access opportunities with the Trust’s network of climate partners, including the New York Climate Exchange, public agencies, and content area experts such as Streetlife Ventures.

 • Applicants must be incorporated as a legal entity and must be working on urban climate solutions (e.g., hardware, software, materials research, policy, or innovative business and financing models).